 Hunters at both camps apply for 900-20 Archery Antelope Permit

-All bowhunters must purchase an archery stamp ($10) by providing a copy of an NBEF Bowhunter Education Certificate or any prior year's bowhunting license from another state.
+All bowhunters must purchase a Bow & Arrow Permit ($10) by providing a copy of an NBEF Bowhunter Education Certificate or any prior year's bowhunting license from another state.

 Booking and General Information

 - We require a 1/3 deposit when reservations are made.
 Deposits are nonrefundable unless license is not drawn, then the deposit will be refunded or applied to the following year at your discretion.
 Balance of the price of hunt is to be paid 30 days prior to arrival.

 - The price of the hunt includes everything except hunting licenses and permits, transportation to and from camp, and any gratuities you feel appropriate.